-Once the heartbeat of the sugar industry, St Kitts is rapidly becoming a favourite holiday destination amongst visitors to the Caribbean.
-Tourism is booming on this tiny island with an ever-increasing number of holidaymakers flocking to its shores.
-Fabulous beaches, awe-inspiring rainforests and a colonial history are just a few of St Kitts’ key characteristics.
+Once the heartbeat of the sugar industry, St Kitts and Nevis is rapidly becoming a favourite holiday destination amongst visitors to the Caribbean.
+Tourism is booming on this dual-island destination with an ever-increasing number of holidaymakers flocking to its shores.
+Fabulous beaches, awe-inspiring rainforests and a fascinating colonial history are just a few the key characteristics of St Kitts and Nevis.

-The influx of wealth from tourism has also seen a great deal of development take place on the island, with luxury marinas and a whole host of 5-star resorts popping up around the island.
-On the whole, St Kitts is an exotic paradise, where the food is outstanding and the cocktails are plentiful.
+The influx of wealth from tourism has also seen a great deal of development take place, with luxury marinas and a whole host of 5-star resorts popping up.
+On the whole, St Kitts and Nevis is an exotic paradise, where the food is outstanding and the cocktails are plentiful.

 Flights: You can fly to St Kitts from London Gatwick.